 - 3rd check (Recommended): 35-40 days post ovulation – to confirm maintained pregnancy prior to endometrial cup formation.
 Mares that slip foals early may not come back into heat.

 - 4th check (Required): 55-60 days post ovulation – final confirmation of pregnancy in its critical first trimester.

-Oldenburg Horse Breeders Society (GOV): Glamourdale offspring from Oldenburg approved mares are eligible for registration with the GOV with the payment of a Foreign Sire Fee.
+- GOV: Glamourdale offspring out of Oldenburg approved mares are eligible for registration with the GOV with payment of a Foreign Sire Fee.